Dan Trachtenberg: Early life and education

-Directing
+Directing career

 Trachtenberg has directed commercials for Lexus, Nike, and Coca-Cola.
 In 2003, he directed the short film Kickin'.
 In April 2008, he joined Tight Films, for which he collaborated with Matt Wolf on an alternate reality game for Hellboy II: The Golden Army.

 He directed the internet show, Ctrl+Alt+Chicken.

 In March 2011, Trachtenberg released a short film for BlackBoxTV titled More Than You Can Chew, starring J. Kristopher, Skye Marshall and Ian Hamrick.
 Trachtenberg co-wrote the story with Mark D. Walker.

-On August 23, 2011, Trachtenberg released the short film Portal: No Escape, based on the video game Portal, which has since garnered more than twenty-seven million views on YouTube.
+On August 23, 2011, Trachtenberg released the short film Portal: No Escape, based on the video game Portal, which has since garnered more than twenty-eight million views on YouTube.

 On October 13, 2011, /Film announced that Trachtenberg would be directing a science fiction action heist film for Universal Pictures with writer Chris Morgan.

 In January 2013, iFanboy broke the news that Trachtenberg would direct the film adaptation of Y: The Last Man.
 However, on September 25, 2014, /Film announced that the film had been cancelled.

-On April 3, 2014, Ain't It Cool News announced that Trachtenberg would direct a film for Bad Robot Productions titled Valencia, which was later revealed to be a code name for 10 Cloverfield Lane.
-On January 15, 2016, the trailer for 10 Cloverfield Lane was released.
-Producer J. J. Abrams said about the film, "The idea came up a long time ago during production.
-We wanted to make it a blood relative of Cloverfield.
-The idea was developed over time.
-We wanted to hold back the title for as long as possible."
+On April 3, 2014, Ain't It Cool News announced that Trachtenberg would direct a film for Bad Robot titled Valencia, which was later revealed to be a code name for 10 Cloverfield Lane.

-On April 30, 2018, it was announced that Dan Trachtenberg would direct the first episode of the Amazon series The Boys, replacing Seth Rogen and Evan Goldberg, who dropped out due to scheduling conflicts.
+On April 30, 2018, it was announced that Dan Trachtenberg would direct the first episode of the Amazon series The Boys, replacing Seth Rogen and Evan Goldberg who dropped out due to scheduling conflicts.

 On January 14, 2019, Trachtenberg was announced to be directing a live action film adaptation of the video game series Uncharted.
 However on August 22, 2019, it was announced he had exited the film.

 On November 20, 2020, it was announced that Trachtenberg had been engaged by 20th Century Studios to direct the fifth installment in the Predator film series, titled Prey.
+For his work on the film, Trachtenberg received two nominations at the 75th Primetime Emmy Awards.
+It was reported in February 2024 that Trachtenberg was developing a new film in the Predator franchise separate from his film Prey.
+The film, Predator: Badlands began filiming by August 2024 and was released in November 2025.
+In October 2024, it was revealed the Trachtenberg developed an animated Predator film in secret during production of Badlands.
+The film, Predator: Killer of Killers, was released in June 2025.

+On June 28, 2023, it was announced that Trachtenberg would direct at least one episode in the final season of the Netflix series Stranger Things.
+However, conflicts due to the production Predator: Badlands and the 2023 Writers Guild of America strike meant that another director took his place.
+Stranger Things creators the Duffer Brothers cameo in Predator: Badlands.

 Personal life

-Trachtenberg married Priscilla Hernandez in 2011.
+He married Priscilla Hernandez in 2011.
+He has a daughter, born in 2016.